ST-TOMAS-Workshop/stm32u0_workshop/masterpanel/masterpanel_handson_cubemx.md

 ![image](./img/PC13.png)

 # Timer
 TIMER in PWM mode is used for simulation of message generation.
-Period set 5ms @1MHz Sysclock.
+Period set 5ms @1MHz SysClock.

 - Select **TIM2** instance